RasulOs/deki/README.md

 ## Agent Performance Evaluation

-deki was evaluated on the **Android Control** benchmark from the ScreenSuite collection.
-This benchmark measures an agent's ability to perform a sequence of actions on a variety of Android apps.
+**Android Control** benchmark from the ScreenSuite collection measures an agent's ability to perform a sequence of actions on a variety of Android apps.
 The primary metric is **Action Accuracy**, which measures how often the agent chooses the correct action.

 The deki agent, which is **vision-only** and does not use accessibility data, was tested over 143 cases (143 for deki+gpt-4o and 143 for deki+gpt-4.1).

-The results show that deki significantly enhances the performance of general-purpose LLMs, outperforming several other notable models.
+The results show that augmenting image description to the prompt for the LLM and adding Set of Mark prompting significantly enhances the performance of general-purpose LLMs, outperforming several other notable models which were specifically trained for the agentic usage.

 | Agent / Model            | Android Control Accuracy |
 | ------------------------ | ------------------------ |